 PPC can include formats such as text adverts, remarketing, product listings, display and dynamic search ads.
 Click Dealer create PPC solutions which will benefit your business’ needs in the best possible way.

 We are able to tailor a package with your business’ best interests in mind.
 Some of these features include stock adverts, promotion adverts, mobile targeting, geo targeting, GDN/ YouTube campaigns, bid optimisation, click through analysis, spend checks and regular reporting.

 Our in-house account specialists conduct in-depth research to ensure that our methods will achieve the highest possible ROI for your dealership.
 We use the best tools in the business to optimise campaigns and tailor them to your dealership, which results in significantly increased return visits to the site and growth in dealership’s conversion rate.

-Dealers will notice instant results when using PCP ads, because when somebody searches for keywords associated with your dealership, you will conveniently appear in the top search results.
-The best part of PCP is that, you only pay when somebody clicks on the ad – meaning that you still get exposure in the top rankings of the search results even if they don’t click on your ad.
+Dealers will notice instant results when using PPC ads, because when somebody searches for keywords associated with your dealership, you will conveniently appear in the top search results.
+The best part of PPC is that, you only pay when somebody clicks on the ad – meaning that you still get exposure in the top rankings of the search results even if they don’t click on your ad.

 What is PPC?

 PPC is a digital marketing acronym that is used ever more frequently and stands for Pay Per Click.
 It is a pay for response model, the response being a click on an advert which would then take the user to a dealer’s website.

 This incredibly effective advertising model is largely found on search engines, where advertisers pay a set fee for each click on their ad.
 It is common practice on search engine websites for advertisers to bid in an online auction on common search phrases to attract traffic to their site.
 These well used phrases are better known in the industry as keywords.